-- a certified copy of the corporate documents that demonstrate the company's fulfillment of the legal and contractual requirements (for example, bylaws or articles of incorporation) and a certified copy of the identity card and natural person Brazilian taxpayer card of the company's legal representatives; - II. a certified copy of the individuals' ID and passport; and - III. proof of power of attorney document with notarized signatures granting specific powers for negotiating, confessing and signing the Leniency Agreement with Cade and the State and/or Federal Public Prosecution Service.
+- I. a certified copy of the corporate documents that demonstrate the company's fulfillment of the legal and contractual requirements (for example, bylaws or articles of incorporation) and a certified copy of the identity card and natural person Brazilian taxpayer card of the company's legal representatives; - II. a certified copy of the individuals' ID and passport; and - III. proof of power of attorney document with notarized signatures granting specific powers for proposing, negotiating, confessing and signing the Leniency Agreement with Cade and the State and/or Federal Public Prosecution Service (for a Model Power of Attorney, click here)